Bike Boxes – what are the rules?31 Dec 2020 | Andrew Middlehurst

-Bike boxes are essentially two stop lines.
+The official name for bike boxes is Advanced Stop Lines (ASLs).
+They are essentially two stop lines.
 The first stop line applies to all motorised traffic but not cyclists, and the second stop line applies to both cyclists and motorised traffic.

 The ‘bike box’ is created by the space in between the stop lines and is often painted.